ufs-community/uwtools/docs/sections/user_guide/yaml/components/fv3.rst

 lateral_boundary_conditions:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Describes how the lateral boundary conditions have been prepared for a limited-area configuration of the FV3 forecast.
+Required when ``domain`` is ``regional``.

 interval_hours:
 """""""""""""""